Connection lost. Please refresh the page.

 Parts of a neuron

 The nervous system consists of two main cell types, neurons and supporting glial cells.
 The neuron (or nerve cell) is the functional unit of both the central nervous system (CNS) and the peripheral nervous system (PNS).
-The basic functions of neurons can be summarized into three main tasks: receiving signals, integrating these signals and transmitting the signals to target cells and organs.
+The basic functions of neurons can be summarized into four main tasks: receiving signals, integrating these signals/generating signals and transmitting the signals to target cells and organs.
 These functions reflect in the microanatomy of the neuron.
 As such, neurons typically consist of four main functional parts which include the:

 1. Receptive part (dendrites), which receive and conduct electrical signals toward the cell body

-3. Conductive part (axon), which conducts electrical impulses away from the cell body
+3. Conductive part (axon), which conducts electrical impulses away from the cell body.

 4. Transmissive part (axon terminals), where axons communicate with other neurons or effectors (target structures which respond to nerve impulses)